openfisca/openfisca-doc/source/training/index.md

 ## Modelling collaboratively across silos and disciplines

-A workshop created by Thomas Guillet, highlighting the need for collaborative modelling in order to deliver a complete model, the difficulties in achieving it and the ways in which OpenFisca supports that goal.
+A presentation highlighting the need for collaborative modelling in order to deliver a complete model, the difficulties in achieving it and the ways in which OpenFisca supports that goal.

 - [Online version](./OpenFisca-Modelling-collaboratively-across-silos-and-disciplines-March-2025-online.pdf) for reading on your own.
 - [Full presentation](./OpenFisca-Modelling-collaboratively-across-silos-and-disciplines-March-2025.pdf) with more intermediary steps for in-person delivery by trainers.

 ## Building an OpenFisca-powered web application

-A workshop created by Mauko Quiroga, building a web application from scratch to provide a graphical user interface over the [web API](../openfisca-web-api/index.md) of the [Country Template](https://github.com/openfisca/country-template/) demonstration model.
+A workshop guiding through building a web application from scratch to provide a graphical user interface over the [web API](../openfisca-web-api/index.md) of the [Country Template](https://github.com/openfisca/country-template/) demonstration model.

 ### Session 1: Introduction to the Web API